mit212/lab2_2024/README.md

 ### 4.2 Commanding the Robot

-Open `lab_code/drawing.cpp` and complete the `TODO`s.
+Open `lab_code/drawing.cpp` and complete all the `TODO 1`s.
 At a high level, the code should do the following:
    - reads the joystick
    - scales the joystick reading from `[0, 4096)` to `[-1, 1)`
    - feeds the joystick reading to a position setpoint